whitequark/superlinker/README.md

 Note the `0` (that's a zero) option for `fastjar`; Python loads compressed zip archives using its own `zipimport` standard library module, which means that it cannot be compressed when it is a part of a zip archive itself.

-Even though Python has all of these modules linked into it, it's currently unaware of that fact, and any attempt to import them will fail.
-This can be solved with just a little bit of Python code:
+Even though Python has all of these modules linked into it, it's currently unaware of that, and an attempt to import any of them will fail.
+This can be solved with a little bit of Python code:

 ```
 $ cat >sitecustomize.py <<END